charliecalvert/CloudNotes/Assignments/Docker/DockerCompose.md

 Also:

-- DockerHub URL of your image
+- DockerHub URL of your three images.
+  - Use **docker push** to create them.
-- From Github I need branch and folder and it is always best to create a tag in case there is any doubt as to exactly what I should look at.
+- From Github I need branch and folder.
+It is usually also a good idea to create a tag in case there is any doubt as to exactly what I should look at.